FatherofElias/Mini-Project-Task-Management-Application/README.md

 # Task Management Application

 Welcome to the Task Management Application!
 This application is designed to help you manage your tasks efficiently and effectively.
-Below, you'll find a guide on how to use the application and understand its features.
+Below, you'll find a guide on the application and understand its features.